dart-lang/site-www/src/_guides/language/concurrency/index.md

 This page gives an overview of async-await, `Future`, and `Stream`, but it's mostly about isolates.

-Within an app, all Dart code runs in an _isolate,_ which is conceptually similar to a process.
+Within an app, all Dart code runs in an _isolate._
-Each Dart isolate has a single thread of execution and shares no mutable memory with other isolates.
+Each Dart isolate has a single thread of execution and shares no mutable objects with other isolates.
 Instead of using shared memory, isolates communicate by passing messages.
+Dart's isolate model is built with underlying primitives, such as processes and threads, that the operating system provides;
+the Dart VM's use of these primitives is an implementation detail that this page doesn't discuss.

 Although many Dart apps use only one isolate (the _main isolate_), you can create additional isolates, enabling parallel code execution on multiple processor cores.